 Shades of Green’s Bus Service

 Shades of Green operates a small fleet of buses which run throughout the day to limited locations on WDW property.

-- Transportation and Ticket Center (for Magic Kingdom and Epcot) Picks up every 20 Minutes
+- Transportation and Ticket Center (for Magic Kingdom and Epcot) Departs every 20 Minutes

-- Animal Kingdom & Blizzard Beach, Picks up Once per hour
+- Animal Kingdom, Hollywood Studios, & Blizzard Beach, Departs once per half hour

-- Disney Springs & Typhoon Lagoon, Picks up Once per hour
+- Disney Springs & Typhoon Lagoon, Departs once per hour

 Disney World Bus Operating Hours

 - Bus service from Disney Resort hotels begins 45 minutes prior to park opening and ends 1 hour prior to park closing